archbuddy/documentation/docs/index.md

 # Overview

-Our mission is to create a open source tool to help solution/software architects, tech leads, Principals and general IT people to understand how the applications are connect in the ecossystem of the company
+Our mission is to create a open source tool to help Solution/Software Architects, Tech Leads, Principals and General IT folks to understand how the applications are connect in the ecosystem of the company and some other features that are needed for this job.

+Different from other software we will achive enterprise grade product that are only paid, it means, that we aren't delivering a diagram tool but a enterprise grade style where all objects are connect and can be reutilized in any kind of view.

 There are several ways to map architecture with a lot of different frameworks, such: